 For one week in sixth grade,

-math class with Joel Taylor.
-Instead of routine arithmetic, he explained Zeno’s
+a math class with Joel Taylor.
+Instead of routine arithmetic, he explained

-paradox, the idea that motion can be broken into endless halves, so you are
+Zeno’s paradox, the idea that motion can be broken into endless halves, so you

-always “approaching” a destination without ever technically arriving.
-It hit me
+are always “approaching” a destination without ever technically arriving.
+I was

 The reading lists of

-Web, The Giver, Johnny Tremain, Two Years Before the Mast, Where the Sidewalk
+Everlasting, Two Years Before the Mast, Where the Red Fern Grows, Where the

 U.S.A.